OpenDSA/OpenDSA/RST/en/Glossary.rst

       A field or part of a larger record used to represent that record for the purpose of searching or comparing.
       Another term for :term:`search key`.

+   key sort
+      Any sorting opertation applied to a collection of :term:`key-value pairs <key-value pair>` where the value in this case is a reference to a complete record (that is, a pointer to the record in memory or a position for a record on disk).
+      This is in contrast to a sorting operation that works directly on a collection of records.
+      The intention is that the collection of key-value pairs is far smaller than the collection of records themselves.
+      As such, this might allow for an :term:`internal sort` when sorting the records directly would require an :term:`external sort`.
+      The collection of key-value pairs can also act as an :term:`index <indexing>`.

    key-value pair
       A standard solution for solving the problem of how to relate a